-The conjunctiva is exposed to bacteria and other irritants.
-Tears help protect the conjunctiva by washing away bacteria.
-Tears also contain proteins and antibodies that kill bacteria.
+Tears most often protect the eyes by washing away the germs and irritants.
+Tears contain proteins and antibodies that kill germs.

 - Chemical exposure

-- Use of contact lenses (especially extended-wear lenses)
+- Use of contact lenses (often with extended-wear lenses)

 Exams and Tests

 Your health care provider will:

 - Swab the conjunctiva to get a sample for analysis

 Allergic conjunctivitis may improve when allergies are treated.
 It may go away on its own when you avoid your allergy triggers.
 Cool compresses may help soothe allergic conjunctivitis.